laetemn/unwad/trunk/readme.txt

                   -g N is interpreted as a replacement in the form of s/((.{N}).*)/\2/\1 where N is a one-digit integer.

+  -i <F>          Convert images to format F. F can be one of either
+                  "png" or "raw" (without the quotes).
+Default image format is png.
+                  (planned feature, not implemented yet)

-  -w              Convert sounds to WAV format instead of FLAC.
+  -n <F>          Convert sounds to format F. F can be one of either
-                  (not implemented)
+                  "wav", "au", or "raw" (without the quotes).
+Default sound format is wav.
+                  (planned feature, not implemented yet)

+  -m <F>          Convert music to format F. F can be one of either
+                  "mid" or "raw" (without the quotes).
+Default music format is mid.
+                  (planned feature, not implemented yet)

+  --raw           Don't do any conversion (same as -i raw -n raw -m raw).
+                  Subsequent -i, -n, or -m arguments will override --raw for that lump type.
+                  (planned feature, not implemented yet)

+All regular expressions are case-insensitive.
 Operations that deal with lump names occur in the same order as the options are listed.
-For example:

-  * If you don't use the -u option (uppercase), any regex should look for lower-case lump names.

   * If you use both -f and -r, -f should look for lump names as they would appear before being renamed by -r.